dcastro/MementoContainer/README.md

 MementoContainer is an alternative approach to the [Memento design pattern](http://paginas.fe.up.pt/~aaguiar/as/gof/hires/pat5ffso.htm).

-It is a lightweight utility that keeps a record of your objects' properties so that you can easily rollback to a previous state when recovering from errors.
+It is a lightweight utility that takes a snapshot of your objects' state so that you can easily rollback to a previous state when recovering from errors.

+This approach, like the original one, promotes highly decoupled systems and preserves encapsulation boundaries while leveraging C#'s awesomeness
+(e.g., reflection, attributes, lambda expression analysis, dynamic typing) to avoid polluting your code base with Memento types.

+Besides, taking a snapshot of an object's state isn't always a trivial task.
+If you have a big dependency graph, then you will probably have to perform tedious deep cloning of your objects.
+MementoContainer does all that for you - and more.

 ```csharp
 var memento = Memento.Create()